Visit St.

 The medical and nursing staff liaise closely with parents in the event of their child’s health causing concern.
 Parents are welcome at any consultation with the medical officers.
 We ask parents to let the medical centre know, either directly or via the housemaster or housemistress, if there are going to be life-changing events taking place, so the pupils can be given extra support during this time.

-It is also important to note that in order that the doctors and nurses in the Medical Centre can fulfill their professional and legal responsibilities and duty of care, consent from the pupils is required for all procedures.
+It is also important to note that in order that the doctors and nurses in the Medical Centre can fulfil their professional and legal responsibilities and duty of care, consent from the pupils is required for all procedures.
 There may be situations where sharing of some health information is necessary with the head teacher and other relevant members of staff of the school.
 We will always discuss this with the pupils first if possible.
 The issues of informed consent and confidentiality are taken very seriously.

 "Pupils have very purposeful and supportive relationships with each other and across the whole school community."